A few years ago, I decided I wanted to get better at golf.

 We spent so much time and energy on the special stuff, and forget that we’ve got a gathering every Sunday morning.
 This is probably your biggest opportunity to invite people to church, reach your community and preach the gospel.
 When people come to your church, they are probably coming to a church service.
 When people hear the Bible preached at your church, it’s probably at a church service.

 Your church is much more than a church service, but for most people (especially guests), they start with the church service.
 So it’s crazy to let it go week after week without stopping to take inventory of what’s working and what’s not working well.

 A few times a year, ask a few different people to do an honest evaluation of your church service.
-You can print a few copies of this form and make it easy for them.
+You can print a few copies of the church service evaluation form in Church Fuel's resource library and make it easy for them.